 The advance directive forms contained in this booklet contain an Opt-In box.
-If you would like to have your advance directive forms included in the Registry, you must INITIAL the box giving your permission to do so and FAX the forms to the Registry at 844-616-1415.
-If your advance directive form is older and does not contain the Opt-In box at the top, you can complete the WV e-Directive Registry Sign-Up form contained in this booklet and FAX it along with your older forms.
+If you would like to have your advance directive forms included in the Registry, you must INDICATE in the box giving your permission to do so and fax the forms to the Registry at 844-616-1415 or mail a copy of your forms to the Registry at PO Box 9022, Morgantown, WV 26506.
+If your advance directive form is older and does not contain the Opt-In box at the top left corner, you can complete the WV e-Directive Registry Sign-Up form contained in this booklet and fax or mail it along with your older forms.

-You may submit your advance directive forms, do not resuscitate card, or Physician Orders for Scope of Treatment (POST) form to the WV e-Directive Registry by FAXing the forms or document to 844-616-1415.
-If you do not have a FAX machine available, you may upload your form directly to the Registry from the Center's website at www.wvendoflife.org, or you may mail a copy of your forms to the WV e-Directive Registry, 1195 Health Sciences North, Morgantown, WV 26506.
+You may submit your advance directive forms, do not resuscitate card, or Physician Orders for Scope of Treatment (POST) form to the WV e-Directive Registry by faxing the forms to 844-616-1415.
+You may mail a copy of your forms to the WV e-Directive Registry, 64 Medical Center Drive, PO Box 9022 Health Sciences North, Morgantown, WV 26506.-9022